Associate Degree Nursing Admission Guide

 - Click on “Results Report.pdf” under “View Your Detailed Scoring Report” on the right.
 (Save this document as PDF.)

-Applicant must attach HESI A2-HP or A2-RN exam scores, including Critical Thinking to HCC Coleman Nursing program online application.
-The application will be declined if the HESI A2-HP or A2-RN pre-entrance exam scores are not submitted with the application by the application deadline.
+Applicant must attach HESI A2 exam scores, including Critical Thinking to HCC Coleman Nursing program online application.
+The application will be declined if the HESI A2 pre-entrance exam scores are not submitted with the application upon submission.

 Program Application: Immunizations and Other Health Requirements